across-protocol/toolkit/packages/sdk/README.md

 The method will execute a quote by:

-1. Approving the SpokePool contract if necessary
+1. Approving the `SpokePool` or `SpokePoolPeriphery` contract if necessary
-2. Depositing the input token on the origin chain
+2. Depositing the input token on the origin chain (also facilitating an origin swap if necessary)
 3. Waiting for the deposit to be filled on the destination chain

 You can use the `onProgress` callback to act on different stages of the execution.